yayinternet/cs193x-course/homework/hw4-musicbox-milestones.md

 ### Image preloading
 {:.no_toc}

-**todo**(amy): DELETE THIS COMMENT LATER I am starting to strongly feel that image preloading might be a good candidate for EC

 When you receive the list of gifs from Giphy, you should **preload** all of the images for smoother playback.
 You can put the image preloading logic in the `GifDisplay` class.